 The Indian Premier League (IPL) has revolutionized the world of cricket, combining fierce competition with commercial success.
 Since its inception in 2008, the IPL has not only showcased some of the best cricketing talent but has also become a platform for players to earn life-changing amounts of money.
 But, who are the most expensive players in each season?
 Let’s take a journey through IPL's history to see which players have been the priciest acquisitions for their respective franchises.
+(Season-by-season figures per the official IPL auction archives and ESPNcricinfo.)

 2008: MS Dhoni (Chennai Super Kings) - ₹6 Crore